Atomistic Origin of Diverse Charge Density Wave States in CsV$_3$Sb$_5$

+The present discovery of i-DMI as a driving force to induce CDW states provides a new perspective to understand structural phase transitions.
+We note that the existence of i-DMI was first pointed out in the low energy distorted perovskites \cite{zhao2021dzyaloshinskii}.
+Here, we find that CsV$_3$Sb$_5$ is the first system where the i-DMI exists in the high-symmetry high temperature structure, and is responsible for the structure phase transition to the low energy structure.
+Considering that the kagome lattice intrinsically lacks inversion center between first nearest neighbors, the i-DMI is likely to be a common mechanism to induce structural distortions there.

-In summary, combining DFT and effective Hamiltonians, we predict a series of \emph{D}$_{3h}$-\emph{n} CDW phases and a possible 4\emph{a}$_0$ pattern, besides the known ISD structure, in CsV$_3$Sb$_5$.
-The nature of such CDW states are revealed as that the 2NN V-V pairs dominate the formation of ISD state, while that the 1NN V-V and V-Sb2 interactions tends to stabilize a breathing kagome state.
-Superposing of the ISD and breathing kagome state leads to stabilization of the presently predicted \emph{D}$_{3h}$-\emph{n} states at mild tensile strains.
-Band structures and STM images are provided to distinguish the new CDW states.
-Moreover, the \emph{D}$_{3h}$-\emph{n} states are found to widely exist in AV$_3$Bi$_5$-type materials, even at zero strain \cite{SM}.
-We expect experimental verification of the \emph{D}$_{3h}$-\emph{n} states.
+In summary, combining DFT calculations, we apply the effective Hamiltonian approach to CsV$_3$Sb$_5$ and predict a series of \emph{D}$_{3h}$-\emph{n} CDW phases and a possible 4\emph{a}$_0$ pattern, besides the known ISD structure.
+The nature of such CDW states is revealed as that the 2NN V-V pairs dominate the formation of ISD state, while that the 1NN V-V and V-Sb2 interactions tends to stabilize the \emph{D}$_{3h}$-\emph{n} breathing kagome state.
+The ionic DMI is identified as a new driving force to induce structural distortions, which is expected to commonly exist in different kagome CDW systems.
+Experimental verification of the new atomics mechanisms and new CDW states revealed in this work is called for.